Automated Evaluation of Large Vision-Language Models on Self-driving Corner Cases: CODA-LM Benchmark

 \subsection{Main Results}

-In this work, we evaluate a total of 8 LVLMs, including both open-sourced and commercial models.
-The commercial models consist of Gemini-Pro~\cite{gemini} and GPT-4V~\cite{gpt4v}\footnote{https://chatgpt.ust.hk}, while the open-sourced models are categorized based on their parameter sizes into 7B and 13B.
-The 7B models includes InterLM-Xcomposser2-v1 (InternLM2-vl-7B, for short)~\cite{zhang2023internlm}, LLaVA1.5~\cite{liu2023improved}, MiniGPT-v2~\cite{chen2023minigpt}, and Shikra~\cite{chen2023shikra}, while the 13B ones include the LLaVA1.5~\cite{liu2023improved}, InfMLLM~\cite{zhou2023infmllm}, and PureMM~\cite{puremm}.
+\paragraph{Baselines.} In this work, we evaluate a total of 10 LVLMs, including both open-sourced and commercial models.
+Commercial models consist of the Gemini-Pro~\cite{gemini} and GPT-4V~\cite{gpt4v}, while the open-sourced LVLMs are categorized based on the parameter sizes of their language models.
+The 7B/8B variants include the MiniGPT-v2~\cite{chen2023minigpt}, Shikra~\cite{chen2023shikra}, LLaVA1.5~\cite{liu2023improved}, Qwen-VL-Chat~\cite{bai2023qwen} and MiniCPM-Llama3-V-2.5~\cite{MiniCPM-V}, while the 13B/20B LVLMs consist of LLaVA1.5~\cite{liu2023improved}, LLaVA-NeXT~\cite{liu2024llavanext} and InternVL-Chat-V1-5 \cite{chen2024far}.
 Each model is evaluated on the three tasks separately for a comprehensive analysis of their performance on self-driving corner cases.
-To ensure re-producibility of our evaluation results, we use the same prompt for generating responses for all evaluated LVLMs and employ greedy decoding during inference, which generates the next token with the highest probability at each step as output, thus eliminating randomness during inference.
-As discussed in Sec.~\ref{sec:evaluation}, the powerful LLM is used as the judge for evaluation, with the temperature coefficient set to 0 and a fixed random seed, to ensure consistency when scoring different models.

-The results for the general perception and driving suggestions of the different VLMs are shown in Tab.~\ref{tab:comparison_stage1_3}.
-The regional perception results for the different VLMs are displayed in Tab.~\ref{tab:comparison_stage2}.
-To better quantify the differences between LVLMs, we normalize original scores to a range from 1 to 100, retaining one decimal point.